o3de/o3de.org/content/docs/userguide/codegen/template-drivers.md

 The `render_template_to_file` method takes a template file and argument key–value pairs to pass into the template engine directly and an output path to write the template engine render output to disk\.

-## Configuring Automatic Build Injection<a name="az-code-gen-template-drivers-configuring-automatic-build-injection"></a>
+## Configuring Automatic Build Injection {#az-code-gen-template-drivers-configuring-automatic-build-injection}

 At this point, the example generates a minimal `.cpp` file\.
 The example above does not compile or link the `.cpp` file\.
 This is appropriate if you intend to include the generated code manually using an `#include` in another file\.